Home Guides Selfie tips

 Selfie tips for a better AI face rating

-Your free PSL-style rating is only as stable as your photo.
+Your REAL PSL-style rating is only as stable as your photo.
 Small changes in light, angle, or distance can shift trait scores.
 These tips help you get repeatable results when testing ChadMe.

 Lighting: even beats dramatic